 Article and Resources

-The importance of Staying Hydrated
+The Importance of Staying Hydrated

-How Much Water Should You Drink
+How Much Water You Should Drink

-The best beverage to drink will always be water.
-That is true, regardless of whether or not you are pregnant.
-In reality, we get fluids from more than just water.
+We get fluids from more than just water.
 Your diet may provide up to 20%-30% of your daily fluid needs.
 This largely depends on what you are eating and will be higher in diets high in fruits and vegetables.
 Lettuce and cucumber are 96% water.
 Fluids in food can also come from sources like eggs, which are 75% water.
 Even a chocolate chip cookie is about 7% water.

 Beverages Other Than Water

-Caffeine is the most widely consumed drug in the world.
-It is a central nervous system stimulant often found in coffee, tea, sodas, and energy drinks.
-Throughout the day adenosine, which aids in the onset of sleep, is passing through receptors in your brain.
-When enough adenosine is picked up by receptors it signals your body that you need to sleep.
-Caffeine works by blocking adenosine on receptors in your brain.
-When adenosine is blocked this makes two additional things happen.
+Caffeine works by blocking adenosine receptors in your brain.
+Adenosine aids sleep onset and passes through receptors in your brain throughout the day.
+When receptors pick up enough adenosine, it signals your body that you need to sleep.
+Blocking adenosine makes two things happen.
 First, your adrenal glands begin secreting adrenaline.
 Adrenaline causes an increase in your heart rate, body temperature, blood pressure, and blood sugar levels.
 Second, blocked adenosine leads to increased dopamine levels.
 Dopamine is associated with an elevation in mood.
 You can likely identify with this if you enjoy a coffee first thing in the morning.

 The Half-Life of Caffeine